 The country has impressive goals for future development with environmental targets in mind.
 But you don’t need to wait to travel; this postcard-perfect part of Europe is already a pioneer when it comes to going green.

-Here are 10 ways to experience Switzerland as an eco-conscious traveller
+Here are 10 ways to experience a sustainable holiday in Switzerland for the eco-conscious traveller.

 Travel by train